durandaltheta/family-cookbook/README.md

 To generate cookbook pdf
 ------------------------
-- Install texlive-full from ubuntu respositories
+- Install texlive-full from Linux distribution respositories
 - run the "render-pdf.sh" script